anandijain/living_in_log_time/README.md

 	1.  get anode working on mnist w my own code
 	2. working mnist for recursive conv1d 2d
 		a. add cuda

+  - A:
+	1. ANODE convnet trains on mnist, light curves

+  - R:
+	1. I am okay with the work I did however, I should have also fixed the non classification anode model to train on flux light curves, which would make use of the time dimension in NODEs.